 Be patient.
-Your efforts very likely won’t pay off as quickly as you expected.
+Your efforts very likely will not pay off as quickly as you expected.
 The key to success is to not give up.
-Iterate instead.
+Adjust as you go instead.

 And above all, follow your heart on this one.
 The best way to start a farm business is to do what you love.

 - Building a Sustainable Business